daily2432121/GowHunter/README.md

 7. If you network is borked after running this app, restart this app and close it

-# GowHunter - Treasure Hunter Treasure Hunter Console App
+# GowHunter - Treasure Hunter Console App
 Hacks Gems of War treasure hunt mode
 1. TBD